MakeMeSenpai/the_damned/README.md

 ### Previous Updates:
 {Last Update: 10/19/20}
+- 0.2.3
+    - You can now drag and drop towers!
+This is... extremely glitchy, and crashes when no enemies are on the screen.
+But hey! one step at a time right?

 - 0.2.1
     - The monster has been born!
 The Hero, -for now- will be chosen randomly until we get a character selection page going.
 You can now see and move your character threwout the map... even though it's pretty slow moving.

 - 0.1.9
     - A house is displayed!
 And with that, the player can now loose the game if too many enemies get into collision with it.

-- 0.1.3
-    - Added git master branches for safer development.
-This lets me experiment with feature requests and more without breaking the current game.
-As well walking enemies who follow the path now!

 ___
 ## Info